TritonDataCenter/node-vasync/README.md

             result          returned "result" value, if any

+    successes		"result" field for each of "operations" where "status" == "ok"

     ndone               number of input operations that have completed

     nerrors             number of input operations that have failed